 Take the Hardest Section of the CPA Exam First

-All four parts of the CPA exam have to be passed in an 18-month window.
-If you don’t pass all of them in 18 months, the first section that you studied so hard for will drop off and expire.
+All four sections of the exam have to be passed in an 18-month testing window.
+Therefore, if you don’t pass all of them in 18 months, the first section that you studied so hard for will drop off and expire.

 So let’s say you have a difficult time with Regulations.
 You decide that you are going to knock that one out first.
 You study your hardest for several months and take it for the first time.
 Unfortunately, you get the dreaded 74 and you have to take it again.
-This time you get serious and double down on the studying effort.
+This time you get serious and double down on your CPA review.
 You study twice as hard and you pass it with a score of 80.

 Now fast-forward 17 months.
-You are getting ready to take your last section of the CPA exam.
+You are getting ready to take your last section of the CPA examination.
 You think it’s going to be easy, so you barely study for it and you fail.
 Now there is no time to retake it and your REG credit gets dropped.
 Now you have to retake your most difficult section.
 Does that make sense?
-Wouldn’t you rather retake your easiest section?
+Wouldn’t you rather retake your easiest section instead?

 Your First Section of the CPA Exam Should Be Your Most Confident Subject

 Your first exam section should be the subject that you feel the most confident with.
 This is different for everyone.
-For instance, if the last two classes you took in college were business law and corporate taxation, REG would be a pretty obvious first choice.
+For instance, if the last two classes you took in college were business law and federal taxation, REG would be a pretty obvious first choice.
 The material is still fresh in your mind and it shouldn’t take too much effort to study.
-You’d basically be reviewing everything you just learned during the last semester.
+You’d basically be reviewing all the financial management information you just learned during the last semester.

-If you aren’t fresh out of school and you don’t have an innate ability to memorize the tax code, you could look to your work.
-For instance, if you are an auditor, AUD would be a wise first choice.
+If you aren’t fresh out of school and you don’t have an innate ability to memorize financial accounting information, you could look to your work.
+For instance, if you are an auditor, Auditing and Attestation (AUD) would be a wise first choice.

 The point is that your first CPA exam should be something that you feel confident with and will be somewhat easier for you to prepare for and pass.